Skip to main content

 Irrigation Wells

-The 2018 average well depth was 194 feet in Oklahoma, smaller than the average depth in 2013 (219 feet) and 2008 (237 feet).
-The average depth to water estimated at the beginning of the growing season was 87 feet in Oklahoma, according to the 2018 survey.
-Compared to 2013 survey, only 9% of Oklahoma wells showed an increase in depth to water, while 45% reported no change.
-However, the 2018 average pumping capacity was 368 gallons per minute (gpm), which was 10% less than 2013 and 27% smaller than 2008.
-The decline in pumping capacity over time is consistent with increase in total groundwater withdrawal mentioned before.
-The national average pumping capacity in 2018 was 708 gpm.
+The 2023 average well depth was 236 feet in Oklahoma, larger than the average depth in 2018 (194 feet) and 2013 (219 feet), but similar to 2008 (237 feet).
+The average depth to water estimated at the beginning of the growing season was 100 feet in Oklahoma, according to the 2023 survey.
+In 2023, 16% of Oklahoma wells showed an increase in depth to water while 70% reported no change.
+That leaves about 14% of wells in Oklahoma reporting a decrease in depth to water, which is lower than 2018 (45%), 2013 (31%) and 2008 (21%).
+However, the 2023 average pumping capacity was 417 gallons per minute, which was 13% more than 2018, 2% more than 2013 and 17% less than 2008.
+The decline in pumping capacity since 2008 is consistent with the increase in total groundwater withdrawal, which is up 44% in 2023 compared to 2008, mentioned before.
+The national average pumping capacity in 2023 was 742 gallons per minute.

 Irrigation Pumps and Energy Costs

 Figure 3.
-A natural gas engine extracts groundwater for irrigation
+A natural gas engine extracts groundwater for irrigation.

 Irrigation Interruption